-How to Submit Protocols to the UCI hSCRO
+How to Submit NEW Protocols for hSCRO Review

-Activities that require hSCRO review must be described in a hSCRO KRP application, which replace and include pre-KRP documents such as the Protocol Narrative and Cell Tracking Table.
+Activities that require hSCRO review must be described in a hSCRO KRP application.

 - Please complete each section as prompted in the instruction box.